Bill Gates' annual summer reading list includes books about 'complicated relationship'

-Bill Gates regularly writes about the books he's been reading.
-Gates' latest book list for his GatesNotes blog is the first since Gates and his wife, Melinda, announced they're getting divorced, so some followers may be wondering if Gates is reading anything about divorce or co-parenting.
+Bill Gates' latest book list for his GatesNotes blog is the first since he and wife Melinda announced they're getting divorced, so some followers may be wondering if Gates is reading anything about divorce or co-parenting.
 If so, he's not sharing those titles.
 Although Gates says he finds himself reaching for books about a "complicated relationship," it's not one between divorcing spouses.
 Instead, the Microsoft co-founder chose "books about the complicated relationship between humanity and nature."

 "Maybe it's because everyone's lives have been upended by a virus," Gates writes on Monday.
 "Or maybe it's because I've spent so much time this year talking about what we need to do to avoid a climate disaster."